Payroll

 Miscalculating employee pay

 Starting with the most obvious: miscalculating employee pay.
-If you’re tasked with things like commissions, overtime and deductions, the margin for error is great.
+If you’re tasked with things like commissions, overtime and statutory deductions, the margin for error is great.
 It’s certainly a lot to keep track of, especially if you’re the sole person responsible for it.

 As we mentioned before, there have been recent cases where large UK brands have fallen victim to payroll errors.
 An article reported that some Asda employees were forced to use food banks and skip bill payments due to regular errors that resulted in some being underpaid by £500 or more.
 Similar instances have occurred with Next employees – who were underpaid over several months after the poor implementation of payroll software.
 Read more here.